cyclus/cyclus.github.com/source/user/tutorial/add_deploy.rst

 Deploying New Facilities
 ==========================

 Often in fuel cycle analysis, transition scenarios are considered.
-How does the commissioning and decommissioning of reactors afftect electrity production or material transactions.
-Transition analysis will require an institution that is able to deploy additional facilities at given time
+These ask questins like: "How does the commissioning and decommissioning of reactors affect electrity production or material transactions?".
+Transition analysis will require an institution that can deploy additional facilities at given time
 steps: the ``cycamore DeployInst`` archetype.
-This is the simplest institution that is able to deploy new facilities, in which the user simply defines the times at which new agents should be deployed as copies of available prototypes.
+This is the simplest institution that can deploy new facilities, in which the user simply defines the times at which new agents should be deployed as copies of available prototypes.